BrandonM471998/income-brackets-tn/README.md

 ![Data Shape](./assets/data_shape.jpg)

-3. For the third step, I saw that there were rows I didn't need along with text in the columns that was unecessary so I removed both rows and the text.
+3. For the third step, I saw that there were rows I didn't need along with text in the columns that was unnecessary so I removed both rows and the text.

 ![Row Drop](./assets/row_drop.jpg)

-4. The income dataset came with a full column with Tennessee income data, but for my use case I wanted the whole dataset to be county specific.
+4. The income dataset came with a full column with Tennessee income data, but for my use case, I wanted the whole dataset to be county-specific.
 I then filtered out the columns mentioned along with checking the county income filtered dataframe's info to see what datatypes the columns were.

 ![Filter](./assets/filter.jpg)